ConacBreslin/inginuity/README.md

 14. Be able to select gins to purchase and add them to their bag
 15. View items in a their bag.
 16. Change quantity of items in their bag.
+Be alerteed to legal age to buy alcohol
 17. Easily enter payment details.
 18. Feel personal inforamtion is secure.
 19. View an order confirmation after checkout.